The best sales to shop today: Dyson, Philips Hue, Rocketbook and more | CNN Underscored

 Refurbished Philips Hue Smart Lighting (starting at $24.99; woot.com)

-Light up your home in technicolor deals on several refurbished Philips Hue products at Woot!.
+Light up your home in technicolor with deals on several refurbished Philips Hue products at Woot!.
 The ultra-intuitive, top-quality multicolor lights boast 16 million colors to set the mood in any room in your house, or just opt for the smart white lights to up the intelligence of your home’s bulbs.
 You’ll need a Hue Smart Hub to operate the lights — also on sale — or they can also be seamlessly integrated into your existing Hue ecosystem.
 They also work with Amazon Alexa and Google Assistant, and are guaranteed to last for 22 years, or 25,000 lifetime hours.

 Kindle E-Books (starting at $1.99; amazon.com)